These days, you can hardly find a more divisive topic than investment banking salary and bonus levels.

-Investment banker pay is a popular topic.
-It is picked on by governments, criticised by media and either envied or derised by the public, depending on the individual.
+They are picked on by governments, criticised by media and either envied or derised by the public, depending on the individual.

-After all, there aren’t many (if any!) industries out there where pay is so directly tied to sense of self worth.
+After all, there aren’t many (if any!) industries out there where pay is so directly tied to a sense of self-worth.

-But how much do investment bankers REALLY make?
+But how much do investment bankers REALLY get paid?
 Is it really such a secret?

 How Much Do Investment Bankers Make?

 It always surprises me this should be such a popular question because there are some very reliable stats out there on investment banker pay – particularly at the junior and mid-level.

 By the time investment bankers become more senior (I am talking director and managing director level) the pay differential becomes so stark that comparisons stop making sense.